 Every time they rip, shred, tear, and crunch down on bones they are receiving thorough teeth cleaning.
-Crunching and grinding bones naturally scrapes and remove plaque and tartar from the teeth!
+Crunching and grinding their teeth on bones naturally scrapes and removes plaque and tartar from the teeth!

 The best way to look at raw feeding is that it is an upfront investment in your dog’s overall and long-term health.
 Your dog will be far healthier and happier when eating a biologically appropriate raw diet.
 When a dog eats this way, they absorb all the nutrients from their food making their immune system, digestive system, and other bodily functions stronger.

-All of this will pay off over time; as your dog will need less veterinary care and will avoid contracting more serious diseases as they age.
-While this is difficult to think about, most dogs fed a traditional diet their entire lives die in agony due to some degenerative disease like cancer or are in such poor health condition that they are in pain up until the day their owners have to make the heart-wrenching decision to put them down.
-Raw fed dogs will remain healthy up until the end and typically pass peacefully in their sleep.
+All of this will pay off over time when your dog will need less veterinary care and will avoid contracting more serious diseases as they age.
+While this is difficult to think about, most dogs fed a traditional diet their entire lives die in agony due to some degenerative disease, or are in such poor health condition that they are in pain up until the day their owners have to make the heart-wrenching decision to put them down.
+Raw-fed dogs will remain healthy up until the end and typically pass peacefully in their sleep.
 I know what way I’d like to go if I were a dog.

 Everyone knows that dogs can sometimes be a little smelly (we humans too).
 But, they are not supposed to smell bad all the time.
 Animals in good health do not have bad odors.